The lymphatic system is part of the immune system. It also maintains fluid balance and plays a role in absorbing fats and fat-soluble nutrients.

 This fluid contains lymph and emulsified fats, or free fatty acids.
 It delivers nutrients indirectly when it reaches the venous blood circulation.
 Blood capillaries take up other nutrients directly.

 Our bodies are constantly exposed to potentially hazardous micro-organisms, such as infections.

 - toxic barriers, such as the acidic contents of the stomach

 However, pathogens often do succeed in entering the body despite these defenses.
 In this case, the lymphatic system enables our immune system to respond appropriately.

-If the immune system is not able to fight off these micro-organisms, or pathogens, they can be harmful and even fatal.
+If the immune system is not able to fight off these micro-organisms, or pathogens, they

 A number of different immune cells and special molecules work together to fight off the unwanted pathogens.